- 3D Models (0)

 Heart sounds are brief, transient sounds produced by valve opening and closure; they are divided into systolic and diastolic sounds.

 Murmurs are produced by blood flow turbulence and are more prolonged than heart sounds; they may be systolic, diastolic, or continuous.
-They are graded by intensity (see Table: Heart Murmur Intensity) and are described by their location and when they occur within the cardiac cycle.
+They are graded by intensity and are described by their location and when they occur within the cardiac cycle.
+Murmurs are graded in intensity on a scale of 1 to 6 (see table Heart Murmur Intensity).

 Rubs are high-pitched, scratchy sounds often with 2 or 3 separate components; during tachycardia, the sound may be almost continuous.